Appeals court pauses ruling that blocked Trump’s tariffs

 The Trump administration immediately appealed the decision, setting the course for a legal battle over the economic policy that Trump promises will re-focus the American economy on manufacturing but that could raise prices for small businesses and consumers.

-Leavitt railed against what she said was an effort to “brazenly (abuse) their judicial power to usurp Trump’s authority.”

-USCIT unanimously came to a summary judgement on two separate cases in one opinion.
-One was a lawsuit was filed in April by the Liberty Justice Center, a libertarian legal advocacy group representing wine-seller VOS Selections and four other small businesses.
-The other was filed by twelve Democratic states brought against the government over tariffs.
+Navarro suggested that the administration is looking at its other tools to impose tariffs, in addition to appealing the case through the courts.

+“I can assure the American people that the Trump tariff agenda is alive, well, healthy and will be implemented to protect you, to save your jobs and your factories and to stop shipping foreign wealth, our wealth, into foreign hands,” he said.

-On Thursday, the Liberty Justice Center said in a statement the decision by the appeals court “is merely a procedural step as the court considers the government’s request for a longer stay pending appeal.”
+The Liberty Justice Center, which represented several companies suing to stop the tariffs, said in a statement Thursday that the decision by the appeals court “is merely a procedural step as the court considers the government’s request for a longer stay pending appeal.”

-The appeals court set a deadline of June 5 for the plaintiffs to respond and June 9 for the government to reply.

 “We are confident the Federal Circuit will ultimately deny the government’s motion shortly thereafter, recognizing the irreparable harm these tariffs inflict on our clients,” Jeffrey Schwab, senior counsel at Liberty Justice Center said in the statement.